- Your provider should be a main support partner for you and your baby!

 - If your chosen provider is not able to attend your delivery, do you feel comfortable with another provider taking their place?

 If you need assistance locating the provider of choice in your area, call the Georgia Family Healthline for a medical care referral, 1-800-300-9003.
-Operators are available Monday through Friday form 8 AM to 5PM.
+Operators are available Monday through Friday from 8 AM to 5PM.